sheldonucr/ucr-eecs168-lab/lab3/README.md

 * Your 1-bit full adder __POST (Layout) SIMULATION__ result (with parasitic extraction) - you need to have your test bench and the test results should include 0+0+0 to 1+1+1 (Hint: the frequency of input signal A can be twice that of B and 4 times of C. This can be achieved by setting).

----- until here for week2 check off
+---- until here for week1 check-off

----- week-2 checkoff from here
+---- week-2 check-off from here

 * Your 4-bit full adder schematic (with hierarchical design)